ballerkobe808/invest/README.md

 - PMI - Private Mortgage Insurace - If you put down less than 20% on a house, then you gotta buy insurace for the remainder in case u cant pay or you default later on...

 ---

-Team members

-Here are the key members:

-1. Your Mentor(s)/Coach – A trusted, experienced adviser.
-Most successful businesspeople have learned invaluable lessons through training from mentors.
-2. Real Estate Agent – A person who represents buyers or sellers of properties and land, for a commission.
-Good agents know their market, can bring deals to you, and have marketing reach.
-3. Mortgage Broker – A liaison between loan applicants and lenders.
-   Brokers can find the best loans for buyers at the best rates, since they work with various lenders.
-Investors can use mortgage brokers to assess the financial viability of making an offer on the property, as well as to generate leads.
-4. Real Estate Attorney – Assists with purchase agreements, titles, and complicated transactions.
-Important for contracts and understanding the applicable laws in every step of the process.

-5. Contractor – Person or company that performs and oversees the construction of the property.
-A good general contractor is priceless to your flipping business.
-You want one who is dependable, finishes on time, and works within the budget.
-6. Escrow Agent or Title Rep – A neutral third party who holds funds and documents in a real estate transfer.
-Essential for closing deals quickly;
-   find one who will have your back.
-7. Accountant – A person responsible for inspecting or keeping financial accounts.
-Be sure to hire a Certified Public Accountant who specializes in or is very knowledgeable of real estate.
-Important for tax write-offs.
-8. Insurance Agent – A person who sells insurance policies.
-It’s important to understand what kinds of accidents or disasters could happen to the property and get insurance coverage through a knowledgeable source to cover your potential liability.
-9. Supportive Family & Friends – A network of people who care about you and your best interests.
-This is always important, no matter what you do.
-   OPTIONAL TEAM MEMBERS:
-10. Appraiser – Determines the value of property or land.
-Useful for providing current, market-based price estimates before listing real estate for sale.
-11. Home Inspector – Examines the condition of the home to ascertain what repairs will be needed and identifies maintenance, fire, and safety issues, as well as building code violations, etc. Investors can use a home inspector’s observations to determine the extent and cost of renovations and determine whether they want to purchase the property.
-12. Property Manager – Oversees the operations, landscaping, and maintenance of a property and handles terms with tenants, such as collecting rent and filing for evictions.
-If you don’t want to or can’t deal directly with the maintenance and rental of a property, it’s great to have someone do it for you.
-13. Handyman – A person who can do household repairs and minor renovations.
-A capable handyman is great for dealing with small building issues in a rental property
-14. Virtual assistants – Provide administrative assistance from a home office.
-They help you follow up on leads, phone calls, and emails and manage administrative tasks.
-They are usually self-employed, which saves you money on taxes and health benefits.
-15. Automated systems – Websites, filters, call forwarding, automated email replies, and other such systems that reduce the need for human involvement.
-These systems lower your costs and streamline communications.
-    Be careful about overdoing the size of the team.
-The more people you have, the more coordinating you have to do.
-It takes time to put together a good team.
-However, don’t think that you have to have every member of your team in place before you can get started.
-You can add and subtract members of the team on an as-needed basis.

-Angieslist.com, to find a good contractor

-Go to Home depot and take classes on home repair?

-Take an entry level accounting class?